gaub/learning-kafka/README.md

 Here are some simple applications I have created so far.

 ## [Talk Between Two Clients](#summary)
 This is a simple application of Kafka concepts.
-The porpuse is to produce data with a Linux client and consume it with a Windows client and vice-versa.
+The porpuse is to produce data with a Linux client and consume it with a Windows client, and vice-versa.

 ### [Client Setup](#summary)
-The setup below should be done from both Linux and Windows client. ```<ip_address>``` was taken from the section *ethernet adapter vEthernet (WSL)* shown upon using ```ipconfig``` on Windows.
+The setup below should be done from both Linux and Windows client. `<ip_address>` was taken from the section *ethernet adapter vEthernet (WSL)* shown upon using `ipconfig` on Windows.

 Start Kafka:
 1.  ```